Duration & Fees

 - Travel insurance (to include cover for repatriation)

 - Personal items eg clothes, travel goods, curios and gifts

-- Flights to Victoria Falls Airport
+- Flights to and from Victoria Falls Airport

 - Soft drinks, beer and snacks

 - Visas and any trips undertaken other than in the planned programme

 - Emails and telephone calls made during the placement (charged out at cost)

 Eversince David Livingston discovered the breathtaking Victoria Falls in 1855 it has been a prime destination for all around the world.
 Known now as the adventure capital of Africa it is actually a small town with only two major streets.
 Surrounded by National Parks and the mighty Zambezi River, you are never too far from wildlife in a town where warthog and baboons roam the streets.
 Even elephants and buffalo are sometimes spotted in the back gardens of the town's homes!
 Afternoons and evenings can be spent exploring the quaint streets of the small town, where there are souvenir shops, craft markets and local restaurants to keep everyone busy.
 For a little luxury why not head down to the Victoria Falls Hotel for "High Tea" - overlooking the bridge and the gorge.
 Finally, for volunteers who do not want to venture too far from home, there is a shop just around the corner from the volunteer house where snacks and drinks are for sale.